yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 bus makes the device come back as `Synaptics SMBus Driver` rather than `Intel(R) SMBus Controller`.
 That is the machine saying which bus its trackpad is on, and it outranks the PS/2 controller also being there - on these laptops both are, and only one is carrying the pad.
-The kext `data/input.toml` quotes for that vendor is then offered, not added silently: a Windows driver name is good enough to ask on and not good enough to decide with.
+The kexts `data/input.toml` quotes for that vendor are then offered, not added silently, for three reasons that are all in the project's own README:

+* The Windows signal is upstream's own test - *"Check under Device Manager for a Synaptics SMBus device"* - but upstream also gives a **macOS** confirmation, `Intertouch Support=True` in IORegistry, and that one cannot be seen from Windows.
+So the evidence is the right evidence and it is not the last word.
+* A Synaptics pad works over SMBus *or* I2C, *"though not both"*, and the PS/2 path is there as a fallback on the same machine.
+Both show up in Windows.
+* Saying yes is not "add one kext".
+The Installation section gives four in a fixed order and requires **disabling** the profile's `VoodooPS2Controller.kext/Contents/PlugIns/VoodooInput.kext`, because two VoodooInput kexts must not load at once.
+That set is what goes in, in that order, and the disabled one stays in the config turned off so putting it back is one edit.

 `NEXT-STEPS.txt` names the per-family plugins in the same release, the two SMBus paths for when neither signal is there, and the fact that some trackpads need an